-A modified barium swallow (MBS) is a procedure designed to determine whether food or liquid is entering a person’s lungs, also known as aspiration.
+A modified barium swallow (MBS) is an x-ray test designed to determine the cause of a swallowing problem, and whether food or liquid is entering a person’s lungs, also known as aspiration.

-It permits the medical team to observe the coordination of anatomical structures in the mouth and throat, as they are actively functioning when chewing, drinking and swallowing.
-It also identifies the reason for aspiration.
+It allows the medical team to observe the coordination and movement of muscles in the mouth and throat during chewing, drinking, and swallowing.
+It is used in identifying the reason for aspiration and any appropriate strategies

-In modified barium swallow, you ingest foods and liquids containing barium sulfate, a contrast dye that sharply outlines your mouth, throat and esophagus on x-ray.
+In modified barium swallow, you eat foods and drink liquid containing barium sulfate, a contrast dye that sharply outlines your mouth, throat, and esophagus on x-ray.
 Using real-time x-rays, or fluoroscopy, a physician and a speech pathologist observe the movement of the barium through these structures on a monitor.
-Modified barium swallow is specifically aimed at evaluating the swallowing process in individuals who have difficulty speaking or swallowing food without inhaling, or aspirating, it into the windpipe.
+Modified barium swallow is specifically aimed at evaluating the swallowing process in individuals who may have difficulty swallowing or experience coughing or pain while eating or drinking.

-Once the cause of difficult or impaired swallowing is identified, the most appropriate treatment or management techniques for the swallowing problems can be determined.
+Once the causes of the swallowing difficulty are identified, the most appropriate treatment or management techniques for the swallowing problems can be determined.